🧱 Foundations 🤖 LLM Systems 🔍 RAG & Retrieval 🔐 Security × AI 📚 Reading Log

 Tool Purpose

-Agent Launch a subagent to handle a task
+Agent Launch a subagent to handle a subtask in parallel or isolation

 Bash Run a shell command